nabzter/YTS_Specific_Movies_Notifier_Render/README.md

 # YTS_Specific_Movies_Notifier

-Sent a discord alert when a matching movie title found in YTS.
+Sents a discord alert when a matching movie title in `movies_titles.txt` found in YTS.